clydezzz-sleepy/Ralsei-Doobie/README.md

 Happy... doobie! :3

 (* ALL YOUR RALSEI, [[Abandoned you for The Doobies]] YOU ARE?)
+(* The power of The Doobie fills you with DETERMINATION.)

 (Note: this is an extremely unserious project, please don't mind me if I joke around a little.)